-The Column of Marcus Aurelius in Rome, where Professor Ellen Aiken studies the Roman imperial context of ancient Christianity.

-Asking the right questions

-McGill’s Faculty of Religious Studies is one of the first places in North America where the world’s religions have been studied rigorously in a university setting, alongside professional training for ministry.
-Not only does this provide an ideal venue for fostering the methods and interpretive framework so critical to the study of religion; it also nurtures an appreciation for the perspectives and practices within religious traditions.

-**Current version:** In recent years, the relevance of religious studies has grown steadily, as our globalized society grapples with challenges related to health, environmental degradation, war, and the changing perceptions of our own origin.
+In recent years, the relevance of religious studies has grown steadily, as our globalized society grapples with challenges related to health, environmental degradation, war, and the changing perceptions of our own origin.
 Religion is recognized as a vital dimension of society and requires the best of our critical insight in order to appreciate its impact.

 McGill’s School of Religious Studies recognizes the crucial role played by religion and brings the highest level of academic excellence to the study and analysis of the world’s religions as phenomena of human society.
 The School takes a multi-disciplinary approach to religious scholarship, incorporating perspectives from history, sociology, anthropology, philosophy, politics, and literature to enrich students’ appreciation of the extraordinary richness of their religious heritage and the diversity of contemporary religious expression worldwide.

 McGill’s reputation as a leading centre for religious studies is enhanced by the School’s team of world-class scholars—experts in world religions and cultures and their impact on social, political, educational, and health issues.

 Clockwise from top left:

 (1) Prof. Davesh Soneji has been working with communities of Hindu temple dancers and courtesans for more than a decade.
 He is shown here with the late Maddula Venkataratnam and her large matrifocal kinship network in Tatipaka village, Andra Pradesh, South India.

 (2) Students from the School of Religious Studies working at the Tel Dan archaeological site in Israel.
 This research trip was led by Professor Patricia G. Kirkpatrick.

 (3) Professor Lara Braitstein at the Boudhanath Stupa in Kathmandu, Nepal, where she spent time studying Indo-Tibetan Buddhism.

-(4) The Column of Marcus Aurelius in Rome, where Professor Ellen Aiken studies the Roman imperial context of ancient Christianity.
+(4) The Column of Marcus Aurelius in Rome, where the late Professor Ellen Aiken studied the Roman imperial context of ancient Christianity.

 Asking the right questions

 McGill’s School of Religious Studies is one of the first places in North America where the world’s religions have been studied rigorously in a university setting, alongside professional training for ministry.
 Not only does this provide an ideal venue for fostering the methods and interpretive framework so critical to the study of religion; it also nurtures an appreciation for the perspectives and practices within religious traditions.